Colin Watego OAM

 Australian Defence Force

-Medal of the Order of Australia, in the Military Division.
+Medal of the Order of Australia – Military Division.

 Silver Commendation Australian Army